 Behaviour

-- Walk around the school building quietly, keeping to the left.
+• Move calmly and quietly around the school, keeping to the left.

-- Keep unhelpful hands, feet, objects and comments to ourselves.
+• Keep unhelpful hands, feet, objects, and comments to themselves.

 Rewards